-The Directors have identified that the key risks and uncertainties the company faces relate to the risk of a decrease in the level of donations and government funding and the potential increase in compliance requirements in accordance with company,
+The Directors have identified that the key risks and uncertainties the company faces relate to the risk of a decrease in the level of donations and government funding and the potential increase in compliance requirements in accordance with company, health and safety, taxation and other legislation.
+The charity mitigates these risks as follows:

-The charity continually monitors the level of activity, prepares and monitors its budgets targets and projections.
-The company has a policy of maintaining significant cash reserves and it has also developed a strategic plan which will allow for the diversification of funding and activities; and
+The charity continually monitors the level of activity, prepares and monitors its budgets, targets and projections.
+The company has a policy of maintaining significant cash reserves and it has also developed a strategic plan which will allow for the diversification of funding and activities.